imphasing/schemin/README.md

 =======

-Schemin is a scheme-ish interpreter, written in C#.
-This is a learning project to help me understand language design, so don't expect too much.
-Complete enough to run some simple sort routines and such, like this bubblesort:
+Schemin is a BSD-licensed scheme-ish interpreter, written in C#.
+Schemin is complete enough to run some simple scheme snippets, such as this example bubblesort routine:

     (define bubblesort (lambda (l)
       (define swap-pass (lambda (l)